bitorhugo/siu/README.md

 The workspace contains two folders by default, where:

+- `src/main`: the folder to maintain source code
-- `src`: the folder to maintain sources
+- `src/test`: the folder to maintain code tests
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.